vinid/type2vec/README.md

 Gold Standard on Analogies can be found in the data folder.

+## Models
-Models that can be used to repeat the experiments can be downloaded from [here](http://inside.disco.unimib.it/download/federico/type2vec/)
+Models that can be used to repeat the experiments can be downloaded from [here](http://inside.disco.unimib.it/download/federico/type2vec/).
+These model can be loaded using the Gensim python package.

+## Other Software
-You can easily install the software for evaluating topological measures is [here](https://github.com/gsi-upm/sematch)
+You can easily install the software for evaluating topological measures is [here](https://github.com/gsi-upm/sematch).
+Sematch was used to run the experiments related to the comparison with similarity measures on the ontology.